Why Looking Foolish Makes You Smarter

 Mountain biking does something sneaky to your brain.
 You think you’re just out there dodging rocks, praying your front wheel doesn’t betray you, and yelling at tree roots like they personally wronged you.
 But behind the scenes your nervous system is basically throwing a surprise graduation party for itself.

-According to neuroscientists, especially Andrew Huberman, trail riding hits the exact ingredients your brain needs to rewire: novelty, unpredictability, gravity pulling you in weird directions, the possibility of failure, and the gritty determination to keep going anyway.
+According to neuroscientists, especially Dr. Andrew Huberman, trail riding hits the exact ingredients your brain needs to rewire: novelty, unpredictability, gravity pulling you in weird directions, the possibility of failure, and the gritty determination to keep going anyway.
 That mix lights up the neurochemical cocktail that says: time to grow.

 It’s almost as if the Scarecrow from The Wizard of Oz were a mountain biker.